avnishphy/meson-structure/docs/index.md

 ## Welcome to the Meson Structure Project

 Electron-Ion Collider (EIC) will enable a revolution in our ability to study pion and kaon structure.
-This documentation site provides  information about the meson structure analysis for the (EIC) Here you'll find guides on data access, analysis techniques, and the published results.
+This documentation site provides information about the meson structure analysis for the (EIC) Here you find guides on data access, tutorials on data processing, analysis log, and the published results.

 ### Latest Updates